 She is a Charleston native with 30+ years of federal service.
 She has held various positions as a APWU Union Member- formerly Vice President, currently Secretary and Treasurer for the State of SC and treasurer for Charleston local union.
 She’s diligent in her pursuit to serve those in need and does so with fierce drive and tenacity.
 Her role as President is like iron sharpening iron.

-She has been married 32 years with 2 amazing, married adult children and 1 loving granddaughter.
+She is married with 2 amazing, married adult children and 1 loving granddaughter.
 Ann is organized and precise.
-She maintains meticulous records and knowledge around purchasing.
+She maintains meticulous records and knowledge around purchasing for the past 30+ years as the bookkeeper for a Charleston County Public School.
 Her wealth of experience has proven to serve them well with their family business.

 She is a Charleston Native with a BS in Sociology from the College of Charleston.
 She serves with 10+ years as a